 For instance, to plan an environmentally- or veggie-friendly vacation, you’ll find relief by contacting Donna Zeigfinger of Green Earth Travel.
 For years she has been organizing volunteer tours to Best Friends Animal Sanctuary in Kanab, Utah, a gorgeous area near the Grand Canyon.
 Zeigfinger also caters to those wanting more exotic locations with tours to Kenya, India and beyond, and provides listings of veggie-friendly bed and breakfasts and spas that I have been drooling over for eons.

 Another surefire source for veggies on the move is Healthy Voyager.
-Carolyn Scott films veggie-friendly restaurants and conferences as she travels; on her website you’ll find videos on Denver, Kansas City and other spots.
-She posts recipes, hosts radio shows, is creating a gluten-free breakfast bar, and we can only wonder what else is up the sleeve of this very inspirational woman!
-Scott is super-friendly, so is sure to be a good resource for anyone with questions.
+Carolyn Scott films veggie-friendly restaurants and conferences as she travels; on her website you’ll find videos on Denver, Kansas City, and other spots.
+She posts recipes, hosts radio shows, and is creating a gluten-free breakfast bar.
+We can only wonder what else is up the sleeve of this very inspirational woman!
+Scott is super friendly, so is sure to be a good resource for anyone with questions.